bytedance/sonic/README.md

 )

 func init() {
+    var v HugeStruct1
-    var v HugeStruct
+    var v HugeStruct2

     // For most large types (nesting depth <= option.DefaultMaxInlineDepth)
-    err := sonic.Pretouch(reflect.TypeOf(v))

-    // with more CompileOption...
-    err := sonic.Pretouch(reflect.TypeOf(v),
+    sonic.PretouchMany([]reflect.Type{reflect.TypeOf(v1), reflect.TypeOf(v2)},
         // If the type is too deep nesting (nesting depth > option.DefaultMaxInlineDepth),
-        // you can set compile recursive loops in Pretouch for better stability in JIT. option.WithCompileRecursiveDepth(loop),
+        // you can set more recursive loops in Pretouch for fully sufficient JIT. option.WithCompileRecursiveDepth(loop),
-        // For a large nested struct, try to set a smaller depth to reduce compiling time. option.WithCompileMaxInlineDepth(depth),
+        // For a large struct, try to set a smaller depth to reduce compiling time. option.WithCompileMaxInlineDepth(depth),
     )
 }